Back in college, Sanket and I would hang out in bars and try to talk to women but I was horrible at it.

 Bring readers to that moment when they were a child, and all of life was in front of them, except for that one bittersweet moment when everything began to change.
 If only that one moment could’ve lasted forever.
 Please let me go back in time right now to that moment.
 But now it’s gone.

-Q) Relate to people
+17) Relate to people

-The past decade has totally sucked.
+The past decade or more has totally sucked.
 For everyone.
 The country has been in post-traumatic stress syndrome since 9/11 and 2008 only made it worse.
 I’ve gone broke a few times during the decade, had a divorce, lost friendships, and have only survived (barely) by being persistent and knowing I had two kids to take care of, and loneliness to fight.

 Nobody’s perfect.
 We’re all trying.
 Show people how you are trying and struggling.
 Nobody expects you to be a superhero.

-R) Time heals all wounds
+18) Time heals all wounds

 Everyone has experiences they don’t want to write about.
 But with enough time, its OK.
 My New Year’s Resolution of 1995 is pretty embarrassing.
-But whatever…it was 16 years ago.
+But whatever… it was 16 years ago.

 The longer back you go, the less you have to worry about what people think.